 Advice For Parents Who Have Students Entering College

 Your child transitioning from your home into college is just as major of a life change for you as it is for them.
 It is important for the parents to recognize that this is both an exciting and uncertain time for you both.
-Careful planning and support will make this transition easier on both you and your child.
+Careful planning and support will make this transition easier for both you and your child.
 The American Academy of Pediatrics recommends parents encourage a visit to their child’s pediatrician during this time.
-Your child’s pediatrician will help ensure they
+Your child’s pediatrician will help ensure they are physically prepared and up to date on their immunizations and will also help your family prepare for the mental and emotional support they will need.
+We also recommend parents make sure their child knows where they need to go on campus for urgent healthcare.
+Parents should also make sure their child has health insurance and knows how to access it while at school.
+Your child’s pediatrician can also serve as a liaison to ensure their school has the proper medical records and care treatment plans they need on file.
+Once your child makes their transition into college, make sure you are keeping up frequent contact and ask about how they are doing physically, mentally, emotionally, and academically.
+This will allow you to provide any continuing support they need while at school.

 Advice For The New College Freshman